-If we plug the number of the next civilizational transformations in the equation, we get that Europe should make transition to the universal society in

-$T_7 = 2037$.
-Of course, we can only use this as an illustration because the error is ± 125 years, since the dates used are time intervals and not the points.
+If we put the next civilizational transformations in the equation, we get that Europe should make transition to the universal society in $T_7 = 2037$ .
+Of course, we can only use this as an illustration because the error is $\pm 125$ years, since the dates used are time intervals and not the points.

 However, some interesting results can still be obtained from this interpretation.
-For example, the rate of structural evolution (V) at the contemporary phase is constant and is around 1,893 years per transition, which obviously follows from the data used.
+For example, the rate of structural evolution at the contemporary phase is constant and is around V = 1,893 years per transition, which obviously follows from the data used.
 Indeed, evolutionary transitions to the new social format take place approximately every two millennia.